OothecaPickle/chntpw/README.txt

 Also have registry import or export
 -----------------------------------

-"reged" is a program that can do import and export of .reg files into the registry hive (binary) files.
-Also has an editor, but still rudimentary text based command line type thing.
+"reged" is a program that can import and export .reg files into the registry hive (binary) files.
+It also has an editor, but it is still a rudimentary text based command-line type of thing.

 And by popular request
 Even have programs that can be used in scripts!